sehoof/sehoof.github.io/README.md

 I am a co-founder of LSE's [*"VAM - Very Applied Methods"*](https://moodle.lse.ac.uk/course/view.php?id=5881), a cooperation between the European Institute, the Government and the Methodology Department at LSE.
 We organise and teach regular cross-departmental PhD workshops on applying quantitative methods and programming in research.

 My addictions besides research are reading and sports.
-I am also a devoted member of the Toastmasters 104 London Debaters club, which replaced my active participation in the Young Liberals party (*"Jungfreisinn"*) while living in Switzerland.
+I am also a devoted member of the Toastmasters 104 London Debaters club, which replaced my active participation in the Young Liberals party (*"Jungfreisinn"*) while living in Switzerland.</p>